 We handpicked the products and tools linked in this post.
 If you buy from one of these affiliate links, we may earn a small commission.
 Thanks for supporting Savor the Flavour!

 This recipe was originally published on October 20, 2017.

 Looking for a recipe to use up leftover ham?
 Our cheesy ham and potato casserole is just what you need.
 It’s main ingredients are potatoes, ham, cheese, and corn–all family favorites.
-I’ve been making this variations of this recipe for over seventeen years.
+I’ve been making a variation of this recipe for over seventeen years.
 My children love it, and yours will too.
 It has a creamy homemade cheddar cheese sauce that tastes amazing.
 This home cooked comfort food is an all in one meal and isn’t expensive to make–ideal for weeknight meals.